Is there a C6 chord book?

 Identifying which notes of the chord are played - seventh/root/fifth or whatever.

 There's books like that for many stringed instruments.
-Sure would help beginners. |
+Sure would help beginners.

 Bill McCloskey

-From: Nanuet, NY
+Location: Nanuet, NY

-Contact Mike Neer. _________________ Rose D13 tuning: Cabinet by J.R.
+Rose Extended C6: Cabinet by J.R.
 Rose with mechanics engineered by Darvin Willhoite.

 Williams D10 9x9.

-Mullen Pre-RP D10 8x5. |
+Mullen Pre-RP D10 8x5

 David Matzenik

-From: Cairns, on the Coral Sea
+Location: Cairns, on the Coral Sea

 Lee Rider

-From: Fort Bragg, California, USA
+Location: Fort Bragg, California, USA

-Great app...I use it all of the time. _________________ Bowman SD10 push pull 3x5, Modified Hudson PedalBro, Sarno Tonic preamp, Evans FET 500. with Altec 418B, Standel Custom 15, '67 Showman with D-130F in cabinet, Ganz Straight Ahead, custom Wolfe 6 string dobro, '52 Gibson Century 6. |
+Bowman SD10 push pull 3x5, Modified Hudson PedalBro, Sarno Tonic preamp, Evans FET 500. with Altec 418B, Standel Custom 15, '67 Showman with D-130F in cabinet, Ganz Straight Ahead, custom Wolfe 6 string dobro, '52 Gibson Century 6.

 Frank Nims

-From: Illinois, USA
+Location: Illinois, USA

 Mike Neer

-From: NJ
+Location: NJ

 I have thought about this for some time (and thanks Bill for mentioning me).
 I would brag that I feel like I have found many of the hidden gems within the C6 tuning, but the truth is it’s a mining expedition that never ends.
 But in order to get the most out the C6 tuning (and any others), you really have to devote yourself to learning the technique of slanting and acquiring good clean picking habits.
 Knowledge of harmony is also essential because we need to understand the nature of chords and how they move, and also which voices in the chords are important and which are expendable.
 Even then it is not so cut and dried.

-I could actually sit and write a book right now about how difficult it would be to write a chord book for steel guitar.
-There are just too many variables, too many idiosyncracies tied to the individual and his bar, instrument, etc. A good working title could be “Chords for Steel Guitar Tuned to C6: YMMV.”
+I could actually sit and write a book right now about how difficult it would be to write a chord book for steel guitar. :lol: There are just too many variables, too many idiosyncracies tied to the individual and his bar, instrument, etc. A good working title could be “Chords for Steel Guitar Tuned to C6: YMMV.”

 If I was to give one or two solid pieces of advice, it would be a) learn to play all inversions of major and minor triads—they are built right into the tuning, b) learn all your major scales harmonized—first in 3rds and 6ths (just two notes), then the triads of the scale in straight bar position in all inversions (you will need to slant for diminished), then the same triad exercise using slants.
 I could create a lesson for this as I teach it to many of my students.
 If you are not sure about the triads that are diatonic to the major scale, then your first order of business will be to learn this.